Arya-LL/Arya-LL.github.io/src/content/blog/CV.md

 draft: false
 tags:
   - Personal
-description: An in depth description of my qualifications and experiences
+description: An in depth description of my most relevant qualifications and experiences
 ---

 # Overview
 M.S.
 Scientific Computing student at NYU specializing in High-Performance Computing (HPC), GPU Architecture, and Financial Modeling.
 Background in Astrophysics and Financial Economics.
 Experienced in architecting low-latency ML pipelines and parallelized simulation engines using Rust, CUDA, and C++.

-For a more complete version of this C/V that also describes non-professional experiences and older/less essential works, please instead read [[Extended CV|this CV]].
+For a more complete version of this C/V that also describes non-professional experiences and older/less essential works, please instead read [CV](https://arya-ll.github.io/posts/extended-cv/).

 # Table of Contents